 ARTH 120 Modern & Contemporary Art History 3 cr.
 This History of Modern & Contemporary Art Survey Course is a study and evaluation of the development of Modern Art and Artists.
 We begin the course with the origins of Modernism, and the art and artists involved, and then move chronologically through time uncovering the evolution of influences, themes, traditions, and contradictions within historical, social, political, technological, and religious context.
 Class modules will include slide presentations, movie/film screenings, journaling & discussion, and writing exercises.
 Topics to be covered will include: Impressionism & Post-Impressionism, Fauvism, Cubism, Futurism, Expressionism, Social Realism & Regionalism, the Bauhaus & de Stijl, Dada & Surrealism, American Modernism, Minimalism, Pop Art, Conceptual Art, Environmental Art, Feminist Art, Photography, Modern & Postmodern Architecture, Video, and Computer Art & New Media.

-ARTH 125 Visual Art and Society 3 cr.
+ARTH 125 Art and Society

-This course will explore the many facets where Visual Art and Society collide though lecture, discussion, film and hands-on art making.
-Topics such as revolution, humanism, dissidents, and public art will be viewed with a global approach through historical and contemporary lenses.
-Students will develop fundamental art concepts and skills through projects such as creating public art models, photo documentary, and independently guided projects.
+This course will explore the many facets where Art and Society collide through lecture, discussion, film and analyzing various modes of artistic expression.
+Topics such as culture, inequality, class, race, gender, and public art will be viewed with a global approach through historical and contemporary lenses.
+Although we do not think of art as social, it is the product of extensive social networks and often reflects or challenges in the social context under which it is produced.
+Students will develop fundamental art and sociological concepts through writing exercises, observations, and a final independently guided project.